PixelStoriesEngine/pixel-stories-docs/src/content/docs/guides/fetch-puzzle.md

 ---
-title: How to Create a Fetch Puzzle in Pixel Stories
+title: Fetch Puzzle
-description: How to...
+description: How to Create a Fetch Puzzle in Pixel Stories
 draft: true
 ---